kpfromer/react-component-setup/README.md

 Note that the `{ shallow: setup } = ...` is just a [javascript object deconstructor](https://developer.mozilla.org/en-US/docs/Web/JavaScript/Reference/Operators/Destructuring_assignment).

-Then add a simple test using whatever testing framework you want, in this case I used jest.
+Then add a simple test using whatever testing framework you want, in this case, I used jest.

 ```javascript
 describe('CoolReactComponent', () => {